-AT&T to launch Galaxy Tab, white BlackBerry Torch, Samsung Focus in Q4Alex Wagner - Deputy Managing Editor, News Desk
+AT&T to launch Galaxy Tab, white BlackBerry Torch, Samsung Focus in Q4Alex Wagner - Editorial Director of News and Content

 AT&T customers looking for a new smartphone, prepare to have your decision become a lot more difficult after today.
 The folks over at Engadget have received information on a slew of hot new handsets hitting AT&T in the near future, and the good news is that there's something for just about everyone.
 First up is confirmation that the carrier will be launching their own branded Samsung Galaxy Tab and that it will be made available "prior to December."
 That's not the end of the Android love, though, as AT&T is said to be launching three other Android devices before December, too.
 Next up is Windows Phone 7, with AT&T reportedly releasing the Samsung Cetus as one of their first WP7 phones, along with the Samsung Focus and HTC Surround.
 Engadget also believes that three more WP7 handsets will hit AT&T before the holidays are up.
 Finally, the BlackBerry Torch will be receiving a few new paint jobs, with the portrait-sliding 'Berry coming in either all white, red and black, or olive configurations.
 The colored Torches will be a part of a limited run that will be released in "mid to late November."